Changelog

 After

 Koher — AI Handles Language.
-Code Handles Judgment.
+Code Handles Judgement.

 The site now leads with the philosophical insight, not a service description.
 The first thing someone reads should be the idea, not an offering.